edumserrano/playwright-adventures/demos/docker/README.md

 Since the app is running outside of Docker the file change detection will work as usual and the `-webServerMode from-host` will make the tests running on Docker execute against the instance of the app running on the host.
 For more information on the `-webServerMode from-host` see the [Why should I use the `webServerMode` input parameter of the Powershell scripts ?](#why-should-i-use-the-webservermode-input-parameter-of-the-powershell-scripts-) section.

-### When do you need to install node modules on the docker container
+### Careful when installing node modules on the docker container

+This demo creates a named Docker volume for the `node_modules` folder and always does an install when starting the Docker containers to make sure the `node_modules` are up to date with the [package.json](/demos/docker/package.json).

-You need to install the NPM packages in the docker container **if** your project depends on NPM packages which install different binaries depending on the OS **and** you are running the tests from a Windows OS.
+However, if you don't want to create a volume for the `node_modules` and you want to mount them from the host into the Docker container then you should be careful **if** you use a Windows OS and your project depends on NPM packages which install different binaries depending on the OS.

 **Otherwise**, you will get an error when the Playwright's WebServer tries to start the app inside the docker container.
-The error will tell you that your app failed to start using the node modules that you mounted into the container, because at least one of the NPM packages contains a binary that was built for another platform.
+The error will tell you that your app failed to start using the `node_modules` that you mounted into the container because at least one of the NPM packages contains a binary that was built for another platform.

 Here's an example of the error message: